Daffy?

 And the sun, along with a healthy imagination:

-Some more rose pictures.
+Autumn color here is more rose than leaf.
+Yet more rose pictures.
 'Darcey Bussell' has intense color in November.

-And a little chlorosis on the leaves:
+And a little chlorosis in the leaves:

 'The Poet's Wife':